InnoFang/oh-my-design-patterns/README.md

-This project just for recording process of my Design Pattern Leaning
+This project just for recording process of my Design Patterns Leaning

 But if you have some advice or supplement , please and welcome to pull request for me, whatever Chinese or English